Written by Terry Smith

-Bar length is a big deal because I feel much safer felling a tree that’s smaller than my bar – yes you can easily cut a tree larger than the bar if you want – this is just a safety thing in my mind and the longest bar for the money is the OREGON Electric Chainsaw if we are talking back garden stuff that is nasty and dirty – believe me it’ll take a bruising 😀 or if you need more freedom then we start looking at the P1PE or Hyundai petrol as these all have 20 inch bars.
+Bar length is a big deal because I feel much safer felling a tree that’s smaller than my bar – yes you can easily cut a tree larger than the bar if you want – this is just a safety thing in my mind and the longest bar for the money is the OREGON Electric Chainsaw if we are talking back garden stuff that is nasty and dirty – believe me it’ll take a bruising 😀 or if you need more freedom then we start looking at the Hyundai petrol as these all have 20 inch bars.
 If you’re doing smaller work – I would definitely check out the Hyundai Powerful Electric Chainsaw.
 This is one of the cheapest quality chainsaws in the UK and although smaller – its still a 35 cm bar which matches the Makita picks in this review and considerably cheaper!

 Chainsaws for a small garden.

 If you have a small garden and you’re just looking to cut back a few fairly chunky trees here and there, then you’re almost certainly going to be better off with an electric chainsaw such as the Makita or the OREGON as they are considerably cheaper as well as requiring considerably less maintenance.
 The alternative would be a cordless chainsaw if you want more freedom and then you’ll want to consider looking at the Makita DUC355Z.
 If you carefully think about petrol chainsaws requiring maintenance and then there’s storage of flammable fuel, that’s needed on hand.
 There’s a lot of good reasons not to bother with a petrol chainsaw in this situation, ownership is probably too much work for light use, especially when you consider the cost of chainsaw clothing as well.
 It all adds up…